ReneNyffenegger/about-github-markdown-README.md/README.md

     This seems to be like code.

-    It needs at least for whitespaces
+    It needs at least four whitespaces
     at a line's beginning

 A table.
 Note the rigth and left alignment (by means of the *colons*):